182,000 FEDERAL PRISON INMATES

 Markov Chain - A mathematical concept that states the past is irrelevant for predicting the future given knowledge of the present.

-Monty Hall paradox - A problem with a counterintuitive solution explained by Charlie in his lecture on odds using goats and automobiles.
+Monty Hall Problem - A problem with a counter-intuitive solution explained by Charlie in his lecture on odds using goats and automobiles.

 The chess game in the ending scene is the famous chess game Morphy v.
 Duke of Brunswick and Count Isouard.

 During the shootout in the end, a bullet hits a metal tube protruding from the ground a bunch of sparks fly off the tube.
 Technically, this shouldn't happen when a bullet is propelled from a gun like the one they were using.